awsdocs/aws-glue-developer-guide/doc_source/add-job-streaming.md

 1. Create an ETL job for the streaming data source\.
 Define streaming\-specific job properties, and supply your own script or optionally modify the generated script\.

+For more information, see [Streaming ETL in AWS Glue](components-overview.md#streaming-etl-intro)\.

 When creating a streaming ETL job for Amazon Kinesis Data Streams, you don't have to create an AWS Glue connection\.
 However, if there is a connection attached to the AWS Glue streaming ETL job that has Kinesis Data Streams as a source, then a virtual private cloud \(VPC\) endpoint to Kinesis is required\.
 For more information, see [Creating an interface endpoint](https://docs.aws.amazon.com/vpc/latest/userguide/vpce-interface.html#create-interface-endpoint) in the *Amazon VPC User Guide*\.
+When specifying a Amazon Kinesis Data Streams stream in another account, you must setup the roles and policies to allow cross\-account access\.
+For more information, see [ Example: Read From a Kinesis Stream in a Different Account](https://docs.aws.amazon.com/kinesisanalytics/latest/java/examples-cross.html)\.

 **Topics**
 + [Creating an AWS Glue Connection for an Apache Kafka Data Stream](#create-conn-streaming)